Prescription drug Take Back Day

-On Saturday, April 24, from 10 a.m. to 2 p.m. the Tehachapi Police Department and the U.S. Drug Enforcement Administration will allow the public the opportunity to prevent prescription drug abuse and theft by ridding their homes of potentially dangerous expired, unused and unwanted prescription drugs.
+On Saturday, Oct.
+29, from 10 a.m. to 2 p.m. the Tehachapi Police Department and the U.S. Drug Enforcement Administration will provide the public the opportunity to prevent prescription drug abuse and theft by ridding their homes of potentially dangerous expired, unused and unwanted prescription drugs.
 Bring your tablets, capsules, patches and other solid forms of prescription drugs for disposal to the Tehachapi Police Department at 220 W. C St.

-Liquids (including intravenous solutions), syringes, sharps and illegal drugs will not be accepted.
-DEA will continue to accept vaping devices and cartridges at its drop-off locations, provided lithium batteries are removed.
+Liquids (including intravenous solutions), syringes and other sharps, and illegal drugs will not be accepted.
+DEA will continue to accept vaping devices and cartridges at its drop off locations provided lithium batteries are removed.
 The service is free and anonymous, no questions asked.

-At its last Take Back Day in October, DEA collected a record-high amount of expired, unwanted and unused prescription medications, with the public turning in close to 500 tons of unwanted drugs.
-Over the 10-year span of Take Back Day, DEA has brought in more than 6,800 tons of prescription drugs.
-With studies indicating a majority of abused prescription drugs come from family and friends, including from home medicine cabinets, clearing out unused medicine is essential.
+At its last Take Back Day in April, DEA collected more than 720,000 pounds of unwanted and unused prescription medications.
+Since 2010, DEA, along with its law enforcement partners, has collected nearly 16 million pounds of unneeded prescription medications.
+With studies indicating most abused prescription drugs come from family and friends, including from home medicine cabinets, clearing out unused medicine is essential.